 When we talk about nutrition, a plate half empty is just that…half empty!
 We understand the aphorism about the ‘glass half full’, and the notion is that it’s worthwhile being optimistic because something is better than nothing.
 But when it comes to nutrition, just being ‘better than nothing’ isn’t good enough for those who are unfed or undernourished.
 Any shortfall in nutrition, associated as it is with morbidity, mortality and disability, learning and intellectual ability, economic productivity, and reproductive health, severely impacts the well-being of individuals and their families, across generations.

 For India, the achievement of SDG-2, of zero hunger by 2030, is a big challenge.
 Nutrition related indicators are still poor and slow to improve.
 Anaemia prevalence has barely changed for women aged 16-49 years in the 10 years between NFHS-3 and NFHS-4, decreasing from 55 percent in 2005-06 to 53 percent in 2015-16 among this group.
-NFHS-3 further shows that 38 percent of children under age five years are stunted (too short for their age) and 21 percent are wasted (too thin for their height), which are signs of acute undernutrition.
+NFHS-3 further shows that 38 percent of children under age five years are house cleaning services scottsdale (too short for their age) and 21 percent are wasted (too thin for their height), which are signs of acute undernutrition.

 A quick review on the internet on “means for improving the nutritional security in India” fetches top articles on access to food, distributive efficiency, optimising agriculture production, global trade.
 The fallacy here is that supply creates its own demand.